Home » Blog » What Is Road Base?

 Will the road base wash away?

-• Installing geotextiles or geogrids helps stabilize the base and prevent washout.
+• Stabilization Layers: Using geotextiles or geogrids beneath the road base adds reinforcement, prevents soil migration, and minimizes washout.

 In summary, while it is possible for a road base to wash away, especially in extreme conditions, proper design, construction, material selection, and maintenance can greatly reduce this risk and ensure the road remains stable and usable over time.